maliabsi/MyMovieExplorer/README.md

 5. I imported operator to effectively fetch the genre data.
 6. I imported requests and by using specified parameters and the base_url, the library was able to get the request and convert the response to JSON.
 7. I had to import load_dotenv and find_dotenv from dotenv in order to locate the .env file then read and make the environment variable accessible.
 8. I also imported SQLAlchemy from flask_sqlalchemy in order to make the process simple when working with the database and setting up database models.
 9. I imported flask-login built in classes and methods such as UserMixin, LoginManager, login_required, login_user, logout_user, current_user in order to handle logging in / logging out and to keep track of user sessions.
+10. I also had to import useState and useEffect from 'react'

 ## Methods